Introduction

 • Increase the Step Size and Shadow Step Size until you see artifacts.

-• For Motion Blur use a low number of Sub-Steps.
+• For Motion Blur use a low number of Subframes in your camera settings.

 A quick guide to workflow with TurbulenceFD